ramirezStefano/GitHubProj/README.md

 ## Aim:
 This is a simple guide to Github use and some commands and the expected standards to use for upcoming projects.

-## Workflow
+## Workflow:
-From an existing project, we can fork from the browser GUI to usually by default the User dierctory e.g. ../ramirezstefano dir.
+From an existing project e.g. (https://github.com/ramirezStefano/GitHubProj) , we can fork from the browser GUI to the default User dierctory e.g. ../ramirezstefano dir.
+OR a directory can be specified e.g. ../foo/bar/foo

 Once the project has been forked it can be worked locally without touching the Main in the web (github).
+We want to create a branch for the work updates.

-## New Branch
+## New Branch:
-With the forked project we continue to create a Branch with the appropiate name on what we are working, e.g. exNUpdate, Function modiule foo, work on file x...
+We continue to create a Branch with the appropiate name on what we are working, e.g. exNUpdate, Function module foo, work on file x...
 This is done with the following command

 ```shell